Loading Events

 Brooklyn, NY

-Join us in celebrating the campaign to commemorate chef Jacques Pépin’s 90th birthday and raise funds for the Jacques Pépin Foundation, which provides free culinary and life skills training to individuals facing employment barriers.
+Join us on Giving Tuesday to commemorate chef Jacques Pépin’s 90th birthday and raise funds for the Jacques Pépin Foundation, which provides free culinary and life skills training to individuals facing employment barriers.

-The celebration and fundraising event will take place as a 3-hour cocktail style event with tasting stations provided by 8-10 chefs and supplemented by participating food and beverage purveyors.
-Throughout the first hour, guests with a VIP ticket can enjoy early access, plus chef meet and greets/demos, premium takeaway gifts, Champagne and Pearl Street Caviar.
+The penultimate celebration and fundraising event will take place as a 3-hour cocktail style event with tasting stations provided by 20 chefs, purveyors, local wines from Long Island, cocktails, and other beverages.
+Throughout the first 30 minutes, guests with a VIP ticket can enjoy early access, plus chef meet and greets/demos, premium takeaway gifts, sparkling wine from Sparkling Pointe and Pearl Street Caviar.

 Highlights